 “You might be thinking, `Oh no. Not me.
 I won’t get cancer,’” said Kathy, a guest speaker recently at the Hamilton Regional Indian Centre where she was promoting cancer screening.
 “It’s important to get checked, just to be sure.”

 Ontario residents are encouraged to undergo regular screening for breast, cervical and colorectal cancer as part of their routine medical care.
-Screening is a potentially lifesaving service, because there’s a better chance of treating these cancers successfully when they’re found early.
+Screening can find signs of cancer early, when it’s easier to treat.

 “You need to make time for yourselves and get checked,” said Kathy.
 “If you have cancer and it’s not caught in time, who’s going to be there for your family?”